ryjen/libcoda-db/README.md

-      sqldb                                 - interface for a specific database └ statement                         - interface for a prepared statement └ resultset                   - results of a statement └ row                   - an single result
+      sqldb                                 - interface for a specific database └ statement                         - interface for a prepared statement └ resultset                   - results of a statement └ row                   - a single result
                          └ column           - a field in a row containing a value

       /* implementations using the above*/